Swiss authorities aim to keep negotiating with US on tariffs

 +Get the most important news from Switzerland in your inbox

-The US intends to impose import tariffs of 39% on Swiss goods, a measure scheduled to take effect on August 7, the White House said on the night of Thursday-Friday – a rate even higher than what Trump for Switzerland in April, when he threatened 31%.
+The US plans to impose tariffs of 39% on Swiss imports as of August 7, the White House said on the night of Thursday-Friday – a rate even higher than the 31% announced by Trump in April.

 The tariff hike also deviates “significantly” from the draft of a joint declaration of intent which had been the result of intensive discussions between both sides in recent months, according to the Swiss government, which approved the draft on July 4.